This is the film

 In a traditional narrative, as the film builds to its climax, we expect threads to come together and revelations to answer more questions than they ask.
 But this is the opposite of what happens in Mulholland Drive: the longer the film goes, the more it dissociates into dream logic and surreality.
 A nighttime visit to Club Silencio shatters the barrier between illusion and reality.
 Betty and Rita find the key to a mysterious blue box, then vanish.

-We then find ourselves in an alternate reality that is a dark mirror of everything we’ve seen thus far: Where the opening 115 minutes showed Hollywood as a “dream factory,” a romantic and classical place, the flip side seen in the closing 25 minutes is a gritty story of a floundering, drug-addled actress Diane Selwyn (Watts) in the midst of a crumbling affair with another actress, Camilla Rhodes (Harring).
+We then find ourselves in an alternate reality that is a dark mirror of everything we’ve seen thus far: Where the opening 115 minutes showed Hollywood as a “dream factory,” a romantic and classical place, the flip side seen in the closing 25 minutes is a gritty story of floundering, drug-addled actress Diane Selwyn (Watts) in the midst of a crumbling affair with another actress, Camilla Rhodes (Harring).
 The cast and some of the plot match the earlier act, but the names and dynamics are shuffled around and poisoned.
 It ends with Diane hiring a man to do some unspoken act to Camilla — perhaps kill her — only for Diane to psychologically implode.
 She sees the blue key, the signal that the unspeakable act is committed, and she kills herself.

 The most popular reading of Mulholland Drive is that the opening half is an extended dream of Watts’ Diane, with the closing act showing the reality.
 The dream reflects the insecurities and fears of Diane, including her guilt at hiring a hitman to kill her ex-lover, Camilla, and her dread at her unsuccessful acting career.

 There’s a lot of evidence in the film to support this reading.
-The dream-world plot thread about a loser director involved in a conspiracy to cast an unworthy actress could be real-world Diane rationalizing her own career failures.
-The bumbling assassins and escape of Rita from a car crash could be Diane’s regret, subconsciously imagining a scenario where her hired hit fails.
+The dream-world plot thread about a loser director involved in a conspiracy to cast an unworthy actress could be real-world Diane subconsciously rationalizing her own career failures.
+The bumbling assassins and escape of Rita from a car crash could be Diane’s regret, imagining a scenario where her hired hit fails.
 Rita’s adoring, needy love of Betty — even merging with her in appearance — could be a manifestation of Diane’s longing heartbreak at losing Camilla.

 Another clue suggesting that the first two-ish hours of the movie are all a dream is the constant references to dreaming and sleeping throughout this portion.
 The film opens with POV shot that zooms us towards a red pillow, and the first segment of the film ends with Diane waking up in the same bed.
 The word “dream” is used a number of times; the movie’s tagline is even “A love story in the city of dreams.”
 The Silencio singer collapses into a deep sleep (perhaps a faint or even death) on stage.
-Rita comments on her desire for rest after the concussion from the car accident.
+Rita struggles to stay awake and comments on her desire for rest after the concussion from the car accident.
 And yes, the sex scene is in a bed as they’re trying to fall asleep.

-The peculiar thing about this reading of the film is that almost forces you to watch the film twice.
+The peculiar thing about this reading of the film is that it almost forces you to watch the film twice.
 It’s possible to piece it all together in those closing 25 minutes, I suppose, but it’s so disorienting to encounter an entirely new world that by the time you’re really placing the connections, the movie is wrapping.
 But it makes watching again so satisfying as you realize how many puzzle pieces Lynch has left for you should you wish to try and fit them together.

 Regardless your take on the story, there are plenty of themes you can extract from the movie: Lynch is undoubtedly obsessed with the artifice of films and how that mirrors the plastic fakeness of the Hollywood content-production business.
-There are tantalizing hints of addiction and possibly abuse or other trauma in Diane/Betty’s story.
+There are unnerving hints of addiction and possibly abuse or other trauma in Diane/Betty’s story.
 Everything is a dual-sided concept: hope is coupled fear; entertainment with exploitation; reality with deceit; destiny with arbitrary insignificance.

 This hazy, mixed-up Hollywood is edited like a synesthetic hallucination.
 Images occasionally bleed into each other, and cuts sometimes warp us to entirely different locations.
 Angelo Badalamenti’s enigmatic score is utterly perfect at keeping us right on the edge of coherency in any given scene.
 One can only say “dreamlike” so many times before it starts to lose meaning, but that’s really what Mulholland Dr. feels like.